apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

     2013-06-20 13:43:20,607 [tabletserver.TabletServer] DEBUG: gc ParNew=0.00(+0.00) secs
         ConcurrentMarkSweep=0.00(+0.00) secs freemem=1,868,325,952(+1,868,325,952) totalmem=2,040,135,680

-When +freemem+ becomes small relative to the amount of memory needed, the JVM will spend more time finding free memory than performing work.
+When `freemem` becomes small relative to the amount of memory needed, the JVM will spend more time finding free memory than performing work.
 This can cause long delays in sending keep-alive messages to zookeeper.

-*A*: Ensure the tablet server JVM is not running low on memory.
+Ensure the tablet server JVM is not running low on memory.

-*Q*: I'm seeing errors in tablet server logs that include the words "MutationsRejectedException" and "# constraint violations: 1".
-Moments after that the server died.
+**I'm seeing errors in tablet server logs that include the words "MutationsRejectedException" and "# constraint violations: 1".
+Moments after that the server died.**

 The error you are seeing is part of a failing tablet server scenario.
 This is a bit complicated, so name two of your tablet servers A and B.